ansonfu886/BMES-BasicArduinoWorkshop/README.md

 features like syntax highlighting, a compiler to compile and upload code to the board. </br>
 A program written with the Arduino IDE is called a sketch.
 Sketches are saved on the development computer as text files with the file extension ".ino".
-The Arduino IDE utilises C++ as its programming language and contains various libraries catered to the Arduino.
+The Arduino IDE utilises C++ as its programming language and contains various libraries catered to the Arduino.</br>
 ![sketch image](image/sketch.JPG)